BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Using identifiers

 This section explains how your service can get, store, and use the ReadyRemit *senderId* and *recipientIds* illustrated in the diagram.
+Because the implementation of this use case is evolving, details may change.

 ### senderId

-Your service uses your *senderId* to create ReadyRemit *Recipient* records and get an array of *Recipient* records:
+When you sign up as a ReadyRemit client, you obtain for your service a *senderId* which enables you to create and get ReadyRemit *Recipient* entities:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-sender-recipient-6.png" height=160 loading="lazy"></div>

-When this use case is fully implemented, your service may also use your *senderId* to get or update your ReadyRemit Sender record, create  *SenderAccount* records, and get an array of *SenderAccount* records:
+When this use case is fully implemented, your service may also use your *senderId* to get or update your ReadyRemit Sender entity, create  *SenderAccount* entities, and get an array of *SenderAccount* entities:

 IMAGE HERE